mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ### Backlog
 - Start planning out fundraising conversations

+## 2023-10-23 (Mon)
+- Call with Pavish
+- Call with Brent
+- Call with Sean
+- Call with Sam
+- Agenda for upcoming lawyer call
+- A bunch of other administrative work
+- Email + GitHub + Matrix catch up + responses

 ## 2023-10-20 (Fri)
 - Call with AJP re: Mathesar use cases etc.